RocketChat/docs-old/api/rest-api/methods/chat/sendmessage.md

 ## IMPORTANT

 You can only send `alias` and `avatar` properties if your user has the `message-impersonate` permission.
 We implemented this rule to avoid users to impersonate other users.
-By default, only the `bot` role has this permission, but that can be changed in `admin/permissions`.
+By default, only the `bot` role has this permission, but that can be changed in Administration -&gt; Permissions -&gt; `message-impersonate`.

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |